 A preceding post defined neighborhood, distinguishing neighborhood from district from subdivision.
-To reiterate, a neighborhood is a spatially compact and cohesive region of a city that is diversified functionally: residential, retail / commercial, institutional, entertainment / recreational and light industrial.
+To reiterate, a neighborhood is a spatially compact and cohesive region of a city that is diversified functionally: residential, retail / commercial, institutional, entertainment / recreational and light industrial all present.
 A District has the spatially compact and cohesive attribute down, but is not functionally diverse, usually exhibiting a single function, generally residential.
 A subdivision is even lesser, being strictly residential, and only a single type of residential at that.

 Beyond the basic definition, neighborhoods have other common attributes.
 A Neighborhood often has Ethnic Homogeneity (e.g. Chinatown, Little Italy).
 Salem too has ethnic neighborhoods.
 Neighborhood ethnicity can change over time.
 Salem too has changing neighborhoods.
 Neighborhood boundaries are not like rigid municipal boundaries, but are ill-defined and fluid.
 Salem too has ill-defined neighborhoods.
 A Neighborhood does not even have to be contained within a single municipality.
 Salem too has an example of such a neighborhood.

 A Neighborhood also has to have at least one central commercial area, be it a square (e.g. Copley Square in Back Bay) or corridor (Charles St in Beacon Hill).
 In the comprehensive list the commercial center is defined for each Salem neighborhood.

 The distinction between Neighborhood and District can be equivocal.
 When is a District large enough and functionally diverse enough to become a neighborhood?
 There are no hard and fast rules.
 In the listing that follows pains were made to distinguish neighborhoods from districts, with caveats that others looking at same data would categorize differently.